apache/druid/docs/content/operations/rule-configuration.md

 # Retaining or Automatically Dropping Data

-Coordinator processes use rules to determine what data should be loaded to or dropped from the cluster.
+In Apache Druid (incubating), Coordinator processes use rules to determine what data should be loaded to or dropped from the cluster.
 Rules are used for data retention and query execution, and are set on the Coordinator console (http://coordinator_ip:port).

 There are three types of rules, i.e., load rules, drop rules, and broadcast rules.
 Load rules indicate how segments should be assigned to different historical process tiers and how many replicas of a segment should exist in each tier.
 Drop rules indicate when segments should be dropped entirely from the cluster.
 Finally, broadcast rules indicate how segments of different data sources should be co-located in Historical processes.